BT Contact Number: 0870 042 0482 (at 13p per minute plus network access charge) / 0800 800 150 (free of charge)

 As one of the most ambitious and innovative providers of telecom services in the UK, BT hires a vast number of experienced and talented customer service agents keen to solve your technical support, billing and other general issues.
 Ending your phone call satisfied and joyous that you resolved your issue is their aim; regardless of whether you’ve a complaint or cancellation to file or another matter pertinent to your BT service.

 This principle goes too for customers wishing to modify their existing contracts and those adding or removing services from a TV subscription or broadband internet package.
 BT TV’s specialist department of customer service personnel are primed to give you modifications to their packages, while BT Broadband’s staff are there to alter your existing internet service contract.
-All departments are routed via BT’s freephone number 0800 800 150 or alternatively 0870 183 0602 – this number is regularly monitored by us to ensure it’s working well for all callers.
+All departments are routed via BT’s freephone number 0800 800 150 which is regularly monitored by us to ensure it’s working well for all callers.

 What is BT most famous for?